ophub/luci-app-amlogic/README.md

 ## Borrow

-- Upload functions by luci-app-filetransfer
+- The Upload file functions by luci-app-filetransfer
-- CPU Settings functions by luci-app-cpufreq
+- The CPU Settings functions by luci-app-cpufreq
-- Log viewing and version query functions by Vernesong
+- The Log viewing and version query functions by Vernesong
-- Kernel and scripts by Flippy
+- The Kernel and scripts etc by unifreq

 ## Acknowledgments